Corbyncentral/electionmusing/README.md

 <br>
 JEREMY CORBYN
 <br>
 <a href="https://www.theguardian.com/commentisfree/2016/sep/16/jeremy-corbyn-leadership-david-cameron-libya-labour">Jeremy Corbyn has been on the right side of history for 30 years.
-That’s real leadership</a>
+That’s real leadership</a> <a href="https://archive.is/I5lAy">(archive)</a>
 <br>
 <a href="https://www.theguardian.com/music/2017/jun/16/jeremy-corbyn-pyramid-stage-glastonbury-festival-2017">Jeremy Corbyn to appear on Pyramid stage at Glastonbury festival 2017</a>
 <br>